MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 ## Git-Bash

 1. Grab the git-bash package from [git-scm.com](https://git-scm.com/download/win) and install it
-1. From this folder, grab .bash_profile (note it has "." on the front so it is a hidden file) and drop it in your home folder
+1. From this folder, grab `.bash_profile` (note it has "." on the front so it is a hidden file) and drop it in your home folder
-    1. My home folder, for example, is: C:/Users/Kevin.Walchko
+    1. My home folder, for example, is: `C:/Users/Kevin.Walchko`
 1. Now to open a bash window, you can double click on the git-bash icon on your desktop or from the start menu: All Programs -> Git -> Git Bash

 ## Python

 1. Grab the python package from [www.python.org](https://www.python.org/downloads/windows/)
 1. You should have something like `python-2.7.14.amd64.msi`, run that and install the software to your C: drive
-1. Now install
 1. Open a bash window
-1. Run: `pip install -U pip setuptools wheel` to update your software
+1. Update your software with: `pip install -U pip setuptools wheel`

 ### Microsoft Compiler for Python 2.7